Kinsale Drake: Performance

 Drake narrated the audiobook versions of Darcie Little Badger's Elatsoe (2020) and A Snake Falls to Earth (2021).
-She has also worked as a narrator for two Rick Riordan Presents releases: Race to the Sun by Rebecca Roanhorse (2020) and The Cursed Carnival & other Calamities (2021).
+They have also worked as a narrator for two Rick Riordan Presents releases: Race to the Sun by Rebecca Roanhorse (2020) and The Cursed Carnival & other Calamities (2021).

 In June 2023, Drake performed poetry at Carnegie Hall in New York.

 Indigenous community

-Drake is the founder of NDN Girls Book Club, a literary organization that "aims to amplify Indigenous authors, support tribal libraries and bookstores, and encourage reading and writing among Native youth."
+Drake founded NDN Girls Book Club, a literary organization that "aims to amplify Indigenous authors, support tribal libraries and bookstores, and encourage reading and writing among Native youth."
+In 2024, the organization distributed 10,000 books in Hopi Nation and the Navajo Nation, and undertook a similar distribution effort in Southeast Alaska in 2025 with Tlingit and Haida communities.

 Personal life

-A member of the Drake family of Navajo Mountain, Drake would often visit her grandmother's farm there on the Utah-Arizona border.
-Her family comes from a traditional Navajo cultural background.
-Her maternal grandfather was Harold Drake Sr., a boarding school survivor who was taken from his family by police during a cultural dance and brought to Tuba City Boarding School.
-Drake is related to the late Buck Navajo Sr., the last hataałii (medicine man) of Navajo Mountain.
+Drake is a member of the Drake family of Navajo Mountain.
+They often visited their grandmother's farm on the Utah–Arizona border.
+Their family comes from a traditional Navajo cultural background.
+Their maternal grandfather was Harold Drake Sr., a boarding school survivor who was taken from his family by police during a cultural dance and brought to Tuba City Boarding School.
+Drake is related to the late Buck Navajo Sr., described as the last hataałii (medicine man) of Navajo Mountain.
+Their father is the lawyer John Hueston, who prosecuted Enron executives in the wake of the Enron scandal and has been described as “one of the top trial attorneys in the country.”